-Drawing nears for $502M Mega Millions estimated jackpot
+Mega Millions jackpot up to $521 million as drawing nears

-DES MOINES, Iowa – A giant lottery jackpot is awaiting players willing to shrug off miserable odds for a chance at immense wealth.
+DES MOINES, Iowa – A giant lottery jackpot has grown a bit bigger.

-The drawing for the estimated $502 million Mega Millions prize will be held Friday night.
+The Mega Millions jackpot climbed from $502 million to $521 million ahead of Friday night's drawing as more players bought tickets.

 It's the nation's 10th largest lottery jackpot.
 No one has matched all six numbers drawn since January.